Compiling Code LLMs into Lightweight Executables: Introduction

 \section{Introduction}

-In recent years, Large Language Models (LLMs) have achieved remarkable success across various domains, particularly specialized LLMs trained on large amounts of source code, which have demonstrated exceptional accuracy in automating tasks such as code generation~\cite{jiang2024survey,fan2023large}.
-These models, commonly known as Code LLMs, have become integral to modern software development, enabling developers to write code more efficiently and effectively~\cite{zhao2024surveylargelanguagemodels,10.1145/3605943}.
-Their success has led to the creation of various tools and applications, such as GitHub Copilot~\cite{githubGitHubCopilot} and Cursor~\cite{cursorCursorCode}, which leverage their capabilities to assist developers in software development tasks~\cite{zhao2024surveylargelanguagemodels,wang2024software,zheng2023survey}.
+In recent years, Large Language Models (LLMs) have achieved remarkable success across various domains.
+Among them, specialized LLMs trained on large amounts of source code, commonly known as Code LLMs, have demonstrated exceptional accuracy in automating tasks such as code generation~\cite{jiang2024survey,fan2023large}.
+These models have become integral to modern software development, since they enable developers to write code more efficiently and effectively~\cite{zhao2024surveylargelanguagemodels,10.1145/3605943}.
+Their success has led to a variety of tools, such as GitHub Copilot~\cite{githubGitHubCopilot} and Cursor~\cite{cursorCursorCode}, that leverage these capabilities to assist developers in everyday tasks~\cite{zhao2024surveylargelanguagemodels,wang2024software,zheng2023survey}.

-While most Code LLM-based applications are deployed on cloud servers to leverage high-performance computing resources, there are notable benefits to running them on personal devices, such as laptops, provided that their memory and computational demands can be reduced to levels manageable by commodity hardware.
-Recent studies show that developers increasingly prefer local execution of Code LLMs over cloud-based alternatives~\cite{11126523,10.1145/3708525,lyu2025myproductivityboosted,SERGEYUK2025107610}, as these benefits include improved privacy, lower latency, and offline availability.
-Running Code LLMs locally allows developers to retain control over their code and data, minimizing the risk of exposing sensitive information to third-party services.
-In addition, local execution removes the dependency on network connectivity, enabling development in environments with limited or no internet access.
-It also significantly reduces latency by eliminating data transmission delays to and from cloud servers, which are often affected by network conditions.
-This is particularly important for real-time applications, such as code completion and debugging, where quick responses are essential.
-Nonetheless, state-of-the-art Code LLMs typically contain billions of parameters and require 20-30 GB of memory to run, which exceeds the capacity of common laptops or desktops with 16 GB of memory, making direct local deployment impractical without specialized optimization.
+While most Code LLM-based applications are deployed on cloud servers to leverage high-performance computing resources, there are notable benefits to running them on personal devices such as laptops, provided that their memory and computational demands can be reduced to levels manageable by commodity hardware.
+Recent studies show that developers increasingly prefer local execution of Code LLMs over cloud-based alternatives~\cite{11126523,10.1145/3708525,lyu2025myproductivityboosted,SERGEYUK2025107610}, because local execution improves privacy, lowers latency, and supports offline use.
+Running Code LLMs locally allows developers to retain control over their code and data, which reduces the risk of exposing sensitive information to third-party services.
+In addition, local execution removes the dependency on network connectivity, which enables development in environments with limited or no internet access.
+It also reduces latency by eliminating the data transmission delay to and from cloud servers, a delay that is often affected by network conditions.
+This matters most for real-time applications such as code completion and debugging, where quick responses are essential.
+Nonetheless, state-of-the-art Code LLMs typically contain billions of parameters and require 20 to 30 GB of memory to run, which exceeds the capacity of common laptops or desktops with 16 GB of memory, so direct local deployment is impractical without specialized optimization.